Tokyo in 3 Days

 Sumo Tournament

-It’ a very long day with bouts running from 8.30 am to 6 pm.
+It’ a very long day with bouts running from 8.30 am until 6 pm.
 Although the big boys (and I mean that literally) don’t fight until after 2 pm.

 Sumo statue